opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 ------------

 The collector can act as docker private registries v2 authenticator, habilitator, logger and search provider.

+Other products, like portus or Censenta docker auth, are available to assume these roles.
+The OpenSVC implementation has the following distinctive features:

+* No additional service integration for users with a private collector or using the public collector
+* All other collector features available (services and assets management, service monitoring, configuration management, nodes config file versioning, reporting, forms and workflows, ...)
+* Zero maintenance ACLs : the collector already knows about users, groups, apps responsibles, apps publications, services' app
+* Zero maintenance user management : the collector already has a user base and authentication mecanism, either internal, LDAP, AD, radius, ...
+* Provide a service login and ACLs in addition to user and ACLs, so users don't have to let docker store their own credentials on the nodes for pull ops.

 This documentation shows how to setup the collector and the registries, and explains the Access Control policies applied by the collector.

 Collector objects